syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 * The `MinimumAppointmentDuration` value will be set when an appointment duration value is lesser than `MinimumAppointmentDuration.`
 * Appointment duration value will be set when the appointment duration value is greater than `MinimumAppointmentDuration`.
 * The `TimeInterval` value will be set when the `MinimumAppointmentDuration` is greater than `TimeInterval` with lesser appointment duration.
-* The all-day Appointment does not support `MinimumAppointmentDuration.`
+* The all-day appointment does not support `MinimumAppointmentDuration.`

 ## View header text formatting

-You can customize the date and day format of `SfScheduler` ViewHeader by using the `DateFormat` and `DayFormat` properties of `TimelineViewSettings.`
+The date and day format of SfScheduler view header can be customized by using the `DateFormat` and `DayFormat` properties of `TimelineViewSettings.`

 {% tabs %}
 {% highlight c# %}